vmware-tanzu/velero/site/docs/v1.2.0/customize-installation.md

 This is useful for applying bespoke customizations, integrating with a GitOps workflow, etc.

+If you are installing Velero in Kubernetes 1.13.x or earlier, you need to use `kubectl apply`'s `--validate=false` option when applying the generated configuration to your cluster.
+See [issue 2077][7] for more context.

 ## Additional options

 Run `velero install --help` or see the [Helm chart documentation](https://github.com/helm/charts/tree/master/stable/velero) for the full set of installation options.